WWSC

 WWSC (1450 AM) is a commercial radio station broadcasting a classic rock radio format.
-Licensed to Glens Falls, New York, the station serves Warren, Washington, and northern Saratoga counties (from which the WWSC call letters are derived).
+Licensed to Glens Falls, New York, it serves Warren, Washington, and northern Saratoga counties (from which the call letters are derived).
 It is owned by Regional Radio Group, LLC.
-WWSC originally signed on in 1946.
+It originally signed on in 1946.

 WWSC is powered at 1,000 watts by day.
 It drops its power slightly to 940 watts at night to protect other stations on 1450 AM when radio waves travel further.
 Programming is also heard on FM translator 93.1 W226CP.
-The station brands itself around the translator's dial position, calling itself "93 WSC."
+It brands itself after the translator's dial position, "93 WSC".

-Previous talk programming

-On weekdays, national syndicated programs heard on WWSC began with Hugh Hewitt, followed by Mike Gallagher, Dennis Prager, The Dave Ramsey Show, Lars Larson, John Batchelor, Red Eye Radio with Eric Harley and Gary McNamara and This Morning, America's First News with Gordon Deal.
-Local talk shows included Off the Rails with Gonzo Gates on Mondays and I'm In with the Adirondack Regional Chamber of Commerce Fridays.

-WWSC weekends included The Bobby Likis Car Clinic, The Weekend with Joe Pags, The Frommers Travel Show, At Home with Gary Sullivan, Ron Ananian, The Car Doctor and Healthtalk with Dr. Ronald Hoffman.

-WWSC featured coverage of local high school football, basketball and hockey.
-WWSC's sports coverage garnered multiple New York State Broadcasters awards.
-WWSC was one of the stations on the Adirondack Thunder ECHL Hockey Team Radio Network.